fommil/fpmortals/manuscript/wip.md

 We can take a more daring approach to parallelism: opt-out of the law that `.apply2` must be sequential for `Monad`.
-This is highly controversial, but works well for the vast majority of real world applications.
-You must first audit your codebase and dependencies to ensure that nothing is making use of the `.ap` or `.apply2` derived combinator implied law.
+This is highly controversial, but works well for the majority of real world applications. we must first audit our codebase (including third party dependencies) to ensure that nothing is making use of the `.apply2` implied law.

-We need to wrap `IO`
+We wrap `IO`

 {lang="text"}
 ~~~~~~~~